 To gain all the benefits of diversification, you must also invest in asset classes beyond just stocks.

-Bonds are useful for achieving better diversification since they have low correlation with stocks which are the riskiest asset class.
+Bonds are useful for achieving better diversification since they have a low correlation with stocks that are the riskiest asset class.
 Bonds also have a low correlation to other risky asset classes.
 Bonds work by providing a fixed rate of return through financial instruments such as certificates of deposits, bankers’ acceptances and treasury bills.

 Real estate is another important asset class which has a relatively low correlation with equities.
 Real estate investment is a convenient means of diversifying portfolio since many people have already made investments in the real estate market through their own homes.